 Fractal art

-Many things have been said about the artistic value of fractal images.
-The matter is far from settled.
+Much have been said about the artistic value of fractal images, but the matter is far from settled.

 Fractal art